wultra/mtoken-sdk-android/README.md

 })
 ```

-After you retrieve the pending operation, you can render them in the UI, for example, as a list of pending operations with a detail of operation on tap.
+After you retrieve the pending operations, you can render them in the UI, for example, as a list of items with a detail of operation shown after a tap.

 #### Start Periodic Polling